thradams/cake/ownership.md

 ## Flow analysis

-Flow analysis is the core feature that enables the nullable and ownership checks.
+Flow analysis is the core feature that enables the nullable and lifetime checks.

 The compiler flag `-fanalyzer` activates the flow analysis that works a secondary pass.

 Flow analysis  also can be enabled/disable with pragma